JasperSui/fastapi-injectable/CONTRIBUTING.md

 E   ModuleNotFoundError: No module named '_sqlite3
 ```

-You may follow this [StackOverflow solution](https://stackoverflow.com/a/76266406) to fix it by install `sqlite3-dev` in your os first, then `pyenv install` again.
+You may follow this [StackOverflow solution](https://stackoverflow.com/a/76266406) to fix it by install `sqlite3-dev` in your os first, then run `uv python install <version>` again.

 [pull request]: https://github.com/JasperSui/fastapi-injectable/pulls